 What Is a Credit Freeze?

-A credit freeze, also called a security freeze, blocks companies from making new inquiries to your consumer credit report.
-Since creditors can’t check your credit report to determine your creditworthiness, potential thieves would have a much harder time opening fraudulent accounts.
+A credit freeze, also called a security freeze, is a free service offered by credit bureaus that prevents most companies from making new inquiries into your credit reports.
+Consumers who suspect that their identity may be at risk commonly use the service to avoid credit fraud stemming from identity theft.
+As creditors can’t check your credit report to determine your creditworthiness if your credit is frozen, potential thieves will also have a much harder time opening fraudulent accounts in your name.

-It’s free to freeze and unfreeze your credit reports with the three major credit bureaus: Equifax, Experian, and TransUnion.
-Once you make an online or phone request to freeze your credit report, the change must take effect within one business day.
+It’s free to freeze (and unfreeze) your credit reports with the three major credit bureaus, but you'll need to make a separate freeze request with each bureau.
+Once you make an online or phone request to freeze your credit report with the relevant bureau, the credit freeze must take effect within one business day.
 A freeze request made by mail must be effective within three business days of its receipt.

-To initiate the freeze, you must give the credit bureau the following things:
+To initiate the freeze, supply the credit bureau with the following:

 - Your Social Security number

 - A photocopy or digital file of a photo ID

 - Proof of your address, such as an image of a recent bill

 A credit bureau must send you a written confirmation the freeze has gone into effect within five business days.
 You'll typically be given a personal identification number (PIN) or password, which you'll need to unfreeze your credit.

 You can freeze your consumer reports with smaller credit-reporting companies too.
 These include ChexSystems, which deals with the use of checking accounts, and CoreLogic Teletrack, which specializes in subprime lending products.

 Like the big three credit bureaus, small companies must provide you with a free credit report when you request one.
 You're entitled to one free credit report from each company every year, and you must also be given a free report by a company if you have been denied credit because of a negative item in that company's report on you.